nsantini/hal/README.md

 - [HALSON](https://github.com/seznam/halson) to deal with HAL
 - [Express](https://www.npmjs.com/package/express) to implement a Web Server and REST API
 - [Underscore](http://underscorejs.org/) to aid with functional programming
+- [Gulp](http://gulpjs.com/) to build the project and run the server
+- [Browserify](http://browserify.org/) to 'require' modules in the browser
+- [Reactify](https://www.npmjs.com/package/reactify) to transform JSX into JS
+- [Watchify](https://github.com/substack/watchify) to listen to changes in the code and re-run the build process

 ## To be improved